shakibamoshiri/helg/README.md

  - `grep`
  - [pup](https://github.com/ericchiang/pup)

-Plus you can check them using, and it shows you either [ ok ] or [ error ].
+Plus you can check them using below option, and it shows you either [OK] or [Error].
 ```bash
 ./cli.sh --pre check
 check prerequisites: